oracle/weblogic-kubernetes-operator/documentation/site/content/managing-operators/namespace-management.md

   ```shell
   $ helm upgrade weblogic-operator/weblogic-operator --reuse-values
   ```
-  **Note:** If you still run into problems after you perform the `helm upgrade` to re-initialize a namespace that is deleted and recreated, then you can try [forcing the operator to restart]({{< relref "/managing-operators/troubleshooting#force-the-operator-to-restart" >}}).
+  **NOTE**: If you still run into problems after you perform the `helm upgrade` to re-initialize a namespace that is deleted and recreated, then you can try [forcing the operator to restart]({{< relref "/managing-operators/troubleshooting#force-the-operator-to-restart" >}}).